This FAQ explains how patients can manage their My Health Record (MHR) information and what happens when providers access that information in Zedmed.

 Record Access Code (RAC)

 A RAC code is given by the patient to specific healthcare providers so they can access the patient's MHR information.
 The code only needs to be entered once and should be destroyed after use.
 If a healthcare provider organisation has previously accessed the patient's MHR, they will not need the access code.
-This means the RAC allows patients to control access for new healthcare provider organizations.
+This means the RAC allows patients to control access to new healthcare provider organizations.
 Learn more

 Limited document Access Codes (LDAC)